creme332/liGebra/README.md

 # Limitations
 - No support for complex numbers.
+- Can only convert matrices to non-strict diagonal dominant form.
 - Data type of numbers is limited to `double`.
 - Supports only square matrices for coefficient matrix.
 - Matrix operations do not follow BODMAS.